 Cash Corner Fire Station

-Ladder 45 is a 2003 Emergency One 75 foot Quint which provides the City with the dual functions of Ladder Company and Engine Company in one unit.
-It has a 2000 gpm pump and 500 gallons of water.
-It also has 30 gallons of AR-AFFF Class B foam and a Williams around the pump foam system in case of a significant petriolum fire at one of the storage facilities.
+Ladder 45 is a 2019 Pierce Arrow XT 107 foot Quint which provides the City with the dual functions of Ladder Company and Engine Company in one unit.
+It has a 1500 gpm pump and 500 gallons of water.
+It also has 30 gallons of Class A foam for building fires but can also pump Class B foam at small petroleum fires/spills.

 Rescue 45 is a 2016 Ford/Spencer Light Duty Rescue.
-This vehicle is equipped for any confined space rescue as well as being the department's rapid response vehicle for any Hazmat/WMD event in South Portland or throughout the state.
+This vehicle is equipped for any confined space rescue, high angle rescue or extrication as well as being the department's rapid response vehicle for any Hazmat/WMD event in South Portland or throughout the state.

 Ladder 41 1996 Pierce 100' Aerial Platform.
 Truck 1 is a reserve ladder and is not staffed fulltime, but is used in the event of a large commercial fire or second alarm incident.
 It is placed in serice if one of the primary ladders is out of service for repairs.

-The department owns a 990 gallon foam transport trailer in case a significant petroluim fire was to occur at one of the bulk storage facilities.
-Additionaly, this trailer has a 2000 gpm nozzle on it that will allow foam / water solution to be pumped onto the top of a storage tank that is on fire.
+The department owns a 2000 gpm nozzle trailer called the terminator.
+This would be used at a significant petroleum fire at one of the bulk storage facilities.
+It can throw a foam / water solution onto the top of a storage tank that is on fire from a safe distance.